DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_ReadWriteFiles.rst

 Using the example above:

     >>> StiffnessTensor.from_txt_file('Stiffness_Cu.txt')
-    Stiffness tensor (in Voigt notation) for Cu:
+    Stiffness tensor (in Voigt mapping):
     [[186.
 134. 134.
 0. 0.
 0.]
      [134.
 186. 134.
 0. 0.
 0.]
      [134.
 134. 186.
 0. 0.
 0.]